IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

   - Database password: Let it generate a password for you
   - Region: The closest one to you
   - Click Create New Project
+  - You'll only need to do this part (Step 2) once to create a project (database), then you can store all your tables in it

 - Step 3 - Open your parent folder in VSCode